jmacoy52/employee-management-frontend/README.md

 ---

-## 🧪 API Testing

-Use Postman or any REST client to test endpoints like:

-- `POST /api/users/register` – Register a new user
-- `POST /api/users/login` – Login user
-- `GET /api/employees` – Get employee list
-- `POST /api/employees` – Create new employee
-- `PUT /api/employees/:id` – Update employee
-- `DELETE /api/employees/:id` – Delete employee

----

 ## 📌 Notes

-- This is a backend-only project.
+- This is a full-stack project with both backend and frontend components.
-- The frontend will be built and connected separately.
+- The frontend is built with React and is located in the `client` directory.
-- Ensure CORS is configured if testing with a frontend client.
+- Ensure CORS is configured for frontend-backend communication.